-A vegetarian, 3rd-generation butcher must prove his innocence when the queen of the town’s annual sausage pageant gets sick after eating his world famous sausage.
+A third-generation butcher must prove his innocence when the queen of the town’s annual sausage pageant gets sick after eating his world famous sausage.

 All donors will receive early access to the film, slated to be released by the end of 2022.
 Filmmaking is only possible through the collective generosity and support of our greater community.
 As we move into post-production, we are continuing to seek out partners to support this film through donations to cover post-production expenses.